ak4550/python-interview/README.md

   ```

 #### Explain metaclasses in Python.
   Metaclasses are classes for classes.
-They define how classes behave.
-You can customize class creation by using metaclasses.
+They define how classes behave, and you can think of them as the "class of a class."
+By defining a metaclass, you can customize the creation of classes, including adding or modifying methods and attributes.
+Metaclasses are often used in frameworks and libraries to enforce coding standards or conventions.
   ```
   class MyMeta(type):
     def __new__(cls, name, bases, dct):